oslabs-beta/rediSphere/README.md

 - Improve general UI/UX
 - Expand test coverage

 ...
 And anything else you have in mind!
-Let us know if you have any other ideas on how to enhance CacheApp!
+Let us know if you have any other ideas on how to enhance rediSphere!